YoonseoJ/DooBoo-website/README.md

 ## About The Project

+This is a practice project for a local restaurant where I currently work. (*The restaurant is not using it.)
-A practice projext website of a local restaurant. the application is responsive and designed to match the theme of the restaurant.
-Built website to help workers and customers communicate more efficiently, and enhance customer's experience at the restaurant.
-(It is not being used by the restaurant)
+The application is responsive and designed to match the theme of the restaurant.
+I built a website to help workers and customers communicate more efficiently and enhance the customer's experience at the restaurant.
+Currently, the restaurant does not have a website or QR code for customers to visit and check out information about the restaurant or view the menu.

+The website contains
+- Menu: designed to resemble the physical menu the restaurant has, making it more convenient for customers to check out.
+- Online Order: includes links to online order applications for easier access
+- About Restaurant: a description of the restaurant
+- Information: Address, Contact, Opening hours information

 Developed the project to learn and improve programming skills.